Someone Special (United States Navy)

 Someone Special was the official U.S. Navy recruiting film for the U.S. Navy SEALs during the Vietnam War era.
 This film was shown to all U.S. Navy recruits during their recruit training, and it was designed to motivate young sailors to volunteer for SEAL training.

 Details

+The film was 26 minutes long.

 The film covers the following topics: